-Clock and (Multi)Frame Start signal generation:
+Clock and (multi)frame start signal generation

-The function shall generate a local ODUk clock (ODUkP_AI_CK) of " X{AT} 239/(239 - k) 4^(k-1) 2 488 320 kHz ± 20 ppm" from a free running oscillator.
+The function shall generate a local ODUk clock (ODUkP_AI_CK) with a clock rate within the minimum to maximum clock rate of the specified ODU signal as given in Table 14-2 of [ITU-T G.798].
 The jitter and wander requirements as defined in Annex A of [ITU-T G.8251] (ODCa clock) apply.

 The function shall generate the (multi)frame start reference signals AI_FS and AI_MFS for the ODUk signal.
-The AI_FS signal shall be active once per 122 368 clock cycles.
+The AI_FS signal shall be active once per X{AT} 122 368 clock cycles.
 AI_MFS shall be active once every 256 frames.

-vcPT: The payload type information is derived directly from the Adaptation function type.
-The value for "GFP mapping" shall be inserted into the vcPT byte position of the PSI overhead as defined in clause 18.1.2.2 of [ITU-T G.709].
+vcPT: The payload type information is derived directly from the adaptation function type.
+The value for GFP mapping shall be inserted into the vcPT byte position of the PSI overhead as defined in clause 18.1.2.2 of [ITU-T G.709].

-RES: The function shall insert all-0s into the RES bytes.
+RES: The function shall insert all-zeros into the RES bytes.